k-danna/a3c/README.md

 #a3c

-i started this project before i had a working version of a2c. this repo will be rewritten soon
+i started this as a quick investigative day-project before i had a working version of a2c, so the code is a little messy and some things are designed poorly. this repo will be rewritten to clean things up, optimize, etc soon

 unfinished: there is currently a bug with passing gradients between threads
       (compiles bug free but does not learn)